JaviSede/JaviSede/README.md

 ### 👨‍💻 About Me

 - 👨‍🎓 Currently learning **Java, Python, Swift,** and exploring various languages and technologies.
-- 🛠️ Building a foundation in **SQL** and eager to expand my skills in data management.
 - 💼 Student of **Multiplatform App Development (DAM)**.
 - 🌱 Passionate about **AI, cross-platform development, and video games**.
 - 🌍 Based in **Spain**.